 Top Performing CF Tubes from the USA

-Our Carbon Fiber tubes are designed for the best strength per weight ratio.
+Our Carbon Fiber tubes are designed for the best strength to weight ratio.
 We use a full wrap of 3K filament fabric impregnated with strong clear epoxy, then a fine gloss or matte finish is added.
 There are no fillers!
 These CF tubes provide a perfect balance between strength, stiffness and weight.
-For example, this design creates a very light tube, strong enough for Multi-copter design and their numerous crashes.
+This design creates a very light tube, strong enough for Multi-copter design and their numerous crashes.
 Also the twill design prevents damage from twisting of the tube, enabling these tubes to handle heavier loads.
-Our tubes are very different from the more common "kite" tubes.
+These tubes are very different from the common "kite" tubes.

-Other advantages include handling the pressure of motor blocks, preventing rotation failure and even crushing of the arm material common in multi-copter, drone builds.
+Other advantages include handling the pressure of motor blocks, preventing rotation failure and crushing of the arm material common in multi-copter drone builds.